Skip to section

 What Is A Resume?

-A resume is a career document that provides employers and recruiters with a comprehensive snapshot of the applicant.
+A resume is a career document that provides employers and recruiters with a comprehensive snapshot of your commercial value as an employee.

 A good resume is short, yet information-dense.

-It should not be filled with empty jargon and superlatives; rather, it must clearly demonstrate a candidate’s ability to solve a very specific commercial pain point.
+It should not be filled with empty jargon and superlatives; rather, it must clearly demonstrate your ability to solve a very specific commercial pain point.

 By the way, in Australia, Europe, and some Commonwealth nations, the word “resume” is often used interchangeably with a “CV” or “curriculum vitae.”
 In the UK, Ireland, and New Zealand, “CV” is the preferred term.